British picture restorers, 1600-1950 - H

 John Marshman Hill (c.1792/4-1865) and his wife Mary lived in Kingsmead St, Bath, as is apparent from the register recording the birth of their sons, Edward Lyons Hill (1820-1900) and John Marshman Hill (1822-44), and a further four children by 1835 (Baptist Chapel registers, available online through ‘Non-conformist BMD’).
 Census records provide further information.
 John Marshman Hill, the father, was born at Trowbridge, Wiltshire.
 In 1851, he was described as a widower, age 57, with a teenage daughter and two teenage sons at 5 Wood St, Walcot, Bath, working as a picture dealer and restorer and employing six men.
 By 1861 he had moved to 4 Wood St, Walcot, age now given as 69, a gilder employing five men and two boys.

 By 1850, the business was also listed as picture dealers and in 1864 as gilders and picture restorers.
 Hill’s impressed stamp, reading HILL/ LINER/ BATH, can be found on the stretcher of Thomas Gainsborough’s John Palmer (Philadelphia Museum of Art, see Richard Dorment, British Paintings in the Philadelphia Museum of Art, 1986, p.127) and on the G.B.
-Piazzetta circle, The Death of St Andrew Avellino (Holburne Museum, Bath, information from Helen White).
+Piazzetta circle, The Death of St Andrew Avellino (Holburne Museum, Bath, information from Helen White, repr. in British restorers, liners and mounters marks on this website.

 Joseph Hogarth 1826-1868, Joseph Hogarth & Sons 1869-1890.
 At 30 Denton St, Somers Town, London 1826, 11 Somers Town Terrace 1828-1832, 60 Great Portland St, London 1834-1845, 5 Haymarket 1845-1866, 96 Mount St 1866-1886, 473 Oxford St 1887-1890.
 Printsellers, picture framemakers and mounters of drawings, from the 1870s also picture restorers.